Introduction - Intent, Implementation and Impact

 Communication is another key aspect of our curriculum, with both specific communication sessions timetabled as well as cross-curricular opportunities throughout the day.

 The starting point for a learner's curriculum programme is the individual child and their long term targets from their EHCP.
-These are used to populate a pupil’s pathway whilst at The Courtyard, with the short term targets from the Appendix A of the EHCP forming the basis of the pupil’s end of year goals which are reviewed three times per year.
+These are used to populate a student's pathway whilst at The Courtyard, with the short term targets from the Appendix A of the EHCP forming the basis of the student's end of year goals which are reviewed three times per year.

-We endeavour to provide opportunities for pupils who are identified as having a gift or talent to develop their skills and abilities in that area.
+We endeavour to provide opportunities for students who are identified as having a gift or talent to develop their skills and abilities in that area.

-Our aim is for all pupils to leave with at least five accredited outcomes.
+Our aim is for all students to leave with at least five Level 1 accredited outcomes.

-Our aspirational aim is for all pupils to leave with at least five Level 2 accredited outcomes.
+Our aspirational aim is for all students to leave with at least five Level 2 accredited outcomes.

 Curriculum Implementation: Framework and Delivery

-The curriculum at The Courtyard recognises the need for pupils to move towards a higher proportion of life skills and independence.
+The curriculum at The Courtyard recognises the need for students to move towards a higher proportion of life skills and independence.
 The SEND Code of Practice recommends that from 14 years old:

 “High aspirations about employment, independent living and community participation should be developed through the curriculum and extra-curriculum provision” (SEND Code of Practice, January 2015).